-2021 Group priority risks Theme Points Annual plan (1) Work environment risk (1) Introduce new tools that facilitate communication and improve work efficiency (2) Conduct new Groupwide engagement surveys, assess the current conditions and define targets 1.
-Risks arising due to COVID-19 (2) Information leakage risk (1) Create rules in conjunction with the introduction of Office 365 and prepare a usage environment that includes fostering moral development (2) Reduce the risk of cyberattacks by reinforcing the security measures employed by Group companies (1) Natural disaster risk Create detailed inventory operation rules for BCP priority items 2.
-Risks arising due to climate change (2) Business risk caused by climate change Deliberate the circular economy.
-Set a plastics consumption reduction KPI for the years leading to 2029 3.
-New infectious disease risks (including a re-expansion of COVID-19) (1) Pandemic risk Create business continuity policies for dealing with a re-expansion of COVID-19 or the appearance of new infectious diseases clarifies Groupwide response policies and implements related measures.
-In 2021, we conducted information security risk assessments and identified risks and issues.
-Measures necessary to address these issues are being implemented gradually.
+Points Annual plan (1) Introduce new tools that facilitate communication and improve work efficiency (1) WORK ENVIRONMENT LISK (2) Conduct new Groupwide engagement surveys, assess the current conditions and define targets (2) Information leakage (1) Create rules in conjunction with the introduction of Office 365 and prepare a usage environment that includes fostering moral development risk (2) Reduce the risk of cyberattacks by reinforcing the security measures employed by Group companies (1) Natural disaster risk Create detailed inventory operation rules for BCP priority items (2) Business risk caused by climate change Deliberate the circular economy.
+Set a plastics consumption reduction KPI for the years leading to 2029 (1) Pandemic risk Create business continuity policies for dealing with a re-expansion of COVID-19 or the appearance of new infectious diseases Work environment risk Information leakage risk Natural disaster risk Business risk caused by climate change

 Cyberattacks are becoming more diverse and advanced.
 To mitigate or eliminate risks related to cyberattacks, in 2021, we established the Information Security Committee, which spans all Group companies, both inside Japan and overseas.
-This committee rapidly identifies trends in cyberattacks and cybersecurity measures,
+This committee rapidly identifies trends in cyberattacks and cybersecurity measures, clarifies Groupwide response policies and implements related measures.
+In 2021, we conducted information security risk assessments and identified risks and issues.
+Measures necessary to address these issues are being implemented gradually.